 Need banners to promote Kinsta on a website or blog?
 Don’t worry, we’ve got lots of them!
 The promotional banners and logos can all be easily accessed right from the affiliate dashboard.

 People are busy and might not convert right away.
-A lot of times, people like to shop around when it comes time to choosing a new WordPress host.
+A lot of times, people like to shop around when it comes time to choosing a new cloud host.
 That’s why we provide affiliates 60-day tracking cookies to ensure they get credited for the sale.

 Besides building an awesome affiliate system and dashboard, we truly want affiliates to succeed.
 There really is no limit on the amount of money they can make.
 It’s completely free for anyone to join.
 Sign up here.